-The third site in District 14 is in Skagit County at the Samish Unit.
-Releases will occur once before the youth hunt and the other before the senior hunt.
+The fourth site in District 14 is in Skagit County at the Samish Unit of Skagit Wildlife Area.
+There will be two releases, one just prior to the youth hunt and the other on the Monday of the senior hunt week.
 No further releases will occur after this.
-However, hunters may pursue the remaining on-site pheasants until the opening of the statewide waterfowl season (Oct.
-14; see page 20 of the Washington 2023 Game Bird and Small Game Hunting Regulations pamphlet).
+However, hunters may pursue the remaining on-site pheasants until the opening of the statewide waterfowl season on October 12 (see page 20 of the pamphlet).
 This site is closed after this date to minimize conflicts between pheasant and waterfowl hunters since the unit is managed and used primarily for waterfowl hunting.

-To hunt at these sites in District 14 or other pheasant release sites in Western Washington, hunters must purchase a Western Washington pheasant license, but a small game license is not required to participate.
+To hunt at these sites in District 14 or other pheasant release sites in western Washington, hunters must purchase a Western Washington pheasant license.
+A small game license is not required to participate.